Pickleball, the Popular Sport Catching the Eye of Tennis Star Sloane Stephens

 In 2021, MLP was created and is made up of 12 teams with each squad consisting of two men and two women.
 The league has some high-profile owners including Tom Brady, LeBron James, Drew Brees and Kim Clijsters.

 There is also an impressive list of former professional tennis players that are making the transition to pickleball, including former world No. 1s Ana Ivanović, Juan Carlos Ferrero, and Carlos Moyá, among others.
-Who knows, maybe Stewill be the next big pickleball champ.
+Who knows, maybe she will be the next big pickleball champ.

 “I know a couple of pro tennis players that have gone pro in pickleball and they love it,” Stephens said.
 “It’s a great sport.
 So we’ll see.
 I’m not making any promises.”